philippgille/gokv/README.md

 Usage
 -----

 First, download the package.
-You don't need to download *all* sub packages with `go get -u github.com/philippgille/gokv/...`, but only the sub packages you want to work with.
+You don't need to download *all* subpackages with `go get -u github.com/philippgille/gokv/...`, but only the subpackages you want to work with.
 This spares you from downloading many unnecessary dependencies.

 - For example when you want to work with the `gokv.Store` interface:
     - `go get -u github.com/philippgille/gokv`